Statistics in cytoflow#

 ex2 = thresh.apply(ex)

-has a condition named Above1000
+Now, the Experiment has a condition named Above1000 that is

-depending on whether that event’s FITC-A
+True or False depending on whether that event’s FITC-A

 channel is greater than 1000.
 Next, we compute the total number of

-events in each subset with a unique combination of Above1000
+events in each subset with a unique combination of Above1000 and

 ex3 = flow.ChannelStatisticOp(name = "Above1000",